Civic Engagement: How to Get Involved While Protecting Your Mental Health

 - Prepare for pushback.
 If you anticipate family members or peers criticizing your efforts because they don’t agree with the greater cause, it can be helpful to have conversation tips handy.
 Learn more about having tough family conversations so you feel calm and confident next time you’re together.

-Civic engagement offers a meaningful way to take action and connect with others.
+As Jamal found, civic engagement, volunteering, activism, and community service offer meaningful ways to take action and connect with others.
 Whether you choose to volunteer, canvas your community, or join a protest movement, the key is to find what aligns with your values, fits into your life, and supports your well-being.